 Majestic, big white dogs, are impressive.
 The white coat color is stunning and makes them even more prominent than they are.
 Whatever the reason, people love big white dogs.
-There’s a variety of breeds from which to choose.
+If that sounds like you, there’s a variety of breeds from which to choose as you select the best dog breed for your household.

 What are the Criteria For a Big White Dog?